Smart Data Portfolios: A Governance Framework for AI Training Data: Background and Related Literature

 Policy frameworks have begun to synthesize these research strands into articulated governance aims.
 The OECD Principles on Artificial Intelligence \citep{OECD2019}, the NIST AI Risk Management Framework \citep{NIST2023}, the EU Artificial Intelligence Act \citep{EUAIAct2024}, and the U.S. Blueprint for an AI Bill of Rights \citep{OSTP2022} all emphasize the need for transparency and documentation of AI systems, fairness and non-discrimination in outcomes, privacy and data protection, robustness and security, and proportional use of data and computational resources.
 They require, to varying degrees, that high-risk AI systems document training data and model behavior, assess subgroup performance, safeguard privacy, and demonstrate robustness under realistic operating conditions.

-Despite these advances, existing governance frameworks largely stop at articulating normative objectives, rather than providing a general architecture capable of sustaining them.
-They state what AI systems should achieve, but leave unresolved how institutions are to organize, constrain, and explain the data choices that underpin automated decisions.
-As a result, training data are typically assembled through inherited workflows and ad hoc judgments about value and risk, with limited capacity for consistent external scrutiny across deployments.
-This need for explanation and justification through input governance motivates the Smart Data Portfolio framework developed in this study.
+Despite these advances, existing governance frameworks largely articulate normative objectives rather than operational mechanisms capable of sustaining them.
+They specify what trustworthy AI systems should achieve, but provide limited guidance on how institutions should organize, constrain, and justify the data choices underlying automated decisions.
+As a result, training data are frequently assembled through inherited workflows and ad hoc judgments about value and risk, with limited capacity for consistent external scrutiny.
+This operational gap motivates the Smart Data Portfolio framework developed in this study.